Warm Up to Outdoor Living: Fireplaces and Heaters Can Make the Great Outdoors Even Greater

 - Choose an area that is a safe distance from your house and outbuildings, as well as playsets.

 - Make sure the area is clear of trees and cascading branches or vines, as well as roof overhangs.
+If you are still designing and building this area, make sure to take this into consideration when it comes to deciding on your roofing installation.
+You may consult a residential roofing contractor for suggestions.

 - Keep fire bowls or rings on top of brick, concrete or block to keep from scorching decks or grass.